xmtp/docs-xmtp-org/docs/pages/get-started/faq.md

 ### How does XMTP establish a secure and fraud-proof relationship between identities?

 With XMTP, the concept of an identity centers on an inbox ID that has a constantly changing set of identities that can be either wallets or app installations.

+The SDK establishes most of the relationship, but the core logic is as follows:

 1. A user starts with an Ethereum wallet and installs an XMTP-enabled app.